spacemeshos/docs/docs/learn/tortoise.md

 ## Ballot counting

 Under normal circumstances, each ballot posted in a layer contains a reference to a ballot it agrees with from the previous layer, along with a reference to the block from the previous layer.
 Thus, as time goes on, more and more votes accumulate for these blocks in the past layers, thereby strengthening a single history more than any other.
-In order to consider a block valid, Tortoise requires that it have more than ⅔ of the cumulative weight of the ballots voting for that block’s layer
+In order to consider a block valid, Tortoise requires that it have more than ⅔ of the cumulative weight of the ballots voting for that block’s layer.

 ## Voting and reward eligibility